Spend Analysis

 You may also wish to enrich the extracted data sets with data from your suppliers, purchasing cards or purchasing systems.

-Once you have the right data in place, it is time to cleanse and harmonize it – classifying spend to relevant categories, consolidating supplier names and translating the data.
+Once you have the right data in place, it is time to cleanse and harmonize it – classifying spend into relevant categories, consolidating supplier names, and translating the data.
+Optimally, this is a collaboration between Humans and AI.

 Machine jobs: There are many things that are best handled by a machine: e.g., utilizing past classification decisions through a neural-network technology to identify the right categories for new spend or consolidating supplier names by comparing string-matches through algorithms designed for the purpose.